Risk Factors Dashboard

 There are a number of companies conducting research and development projects in their attempt to develop closed-system technologies in the U.S., some with reported production and sales.
 Most North American shrimp farms are using a BioFloc System to intensify shrimp growth.
 Since these are privately-held companies, it is not possible to know, with certainty, their state of technological development, production capacity, need for water exchange, location requirements, financial status, and other matters.
 To the best of our knowledge, none are producing significant quantities of shrimp relative to their local markets, and such fresh shrimp sales are likely confined to an area near their production facility.

 Additionally, any new competitor would face significant barriers for entry into the market and would likely need years of research and development to develop the proprietary technology necessary to produce similar shrimp at a commercially viable level.
 We believe that our technology and business model set us apart from any current competition.
-We believe that the penny stock rules discourage investor interest in and limit the marketability of our common stock.
 It is possible that additional competitors will arise in the future, but with the size and growth of the worldwide shrimp market, we are confident that many competitors could co-exist and thrive in the fresh shrimp industry.

 10